ropensci/tinkr/README.md

 #| [15] <paragraph>\n  <text xml:space="preserve">blabla</text>\n</paragraph>
 ```

-Note that all of the features in {tinkr} work for both Markdown and R
+Note that all of the features in tinkr work for both Markdown and R
 Markdown.

-### Inserting new markdown elements
+### Inserting new Markdown elements

 Inserting new nodes into the AST is surprisingly difficult if there is a
 default namespace, so we have provided a method in the **yarn** object
-that will take plain markdown and translate it to XML nodes and insert
+that will take plain Markdown and translate it to XML nodes and insert
 them into the document for you.
 For example, you can add a new code
 block: